 Felonies are serious crimes that can result in state prison sentences and loss of employment, housing and educational opportunities.
-Felonies include many crimes of violence, sex offenses, drunk driving that causes injury or death and fraud or theft of more than $400.
+Felonies include many crimes of violence, sex offenses, drunk driving, and more situations that cause injury or death, and fraud or theft of more than $400.

 How does my criminal record factor in?

 Past criminal convictions may result in stiffer sentences if you are found guilty of a felony.
-You may face additional time behind bars, for example, if you are a felon in possession of a firearm or if you have committed prior crimes of the same nature.
+For example, you may face additional time behind bars if you are a felon in possession of a firearm or if you have committed prior crimes of the same nature.